skanda-vijaykumar/Business-card-info-extraction/README.md

 ## Extracting and Business Card information using VLMs (Visual language models)

 The motive is to prove that Transformers are better in feature recognisition than to finetune a traditional Neural network like CNN.

+Ill add other files and demo video later..